rabbitmq/rabbitmq-website/site/oauth2-examples.md

 **NOTE**: When the user logs out, or its RabbitMQ session expired, or the token expired, the user is directed to the Management landing page which presents the user with a button labeled **Click here to login**.
-The user is never redirected back to the url configured in `oauth_provider_url`.
+The user is never automatically redirected back to the url configured in `oauth_provider_url`.
+Only when the user clicks on the button, it is redirected to the configured in `oauth_provider_url`.

 ## <a id="access-other-protocols" class="anchor" href="#access-other-protocols">Access other protocols using OAuth 2.0 tokens</a>